 Thursday, October 27, 2016

 Now that the stroller is hardly used for the children except for naps out of the house, I have found a better use for it.
-Normal shopping trolleys tend to be difficult to use.
-The wheels don't roll smoothly enough and one has to bend down all the way to arrange the items which is very hard on the back.
+Normal shopping trolleys tend to be difficult to handle.
+The wheels don't roll smoothly enough and one has to bend down all the way to arrange the items inside, which is very hard on the back.
 Plus, it is a hassle to bring the whole trolley into the house to unpack the groceries, not to mention that the wheels will dirty the house floor too.

 Instead, I place a basket in the stroller when I go to the supermarket.
 The products are easily accessible because of the elevated height and I can use the hooks for the frozen or wet stuff.
 My youngest even finds it very easy and enjoyable to help me push the stroller while I select the things I want to get.
 When I reach home, all I need to do is to bring the clean basket in for unloading and leave the stroller parked outside my door.